vinipsmaker/gsoc2014-boost/performance.md

 This document aggregate notes about performance considerations within the proposed design in the main document.

+### The `boost::http::basic_message` abstraction

+The body attribute could be a wrapper to an existent buffer, but maybe it'll cause some problems (like copy-on-write strings did) and a copy will be required.
+Further investagion is required and these are some points to guide the
+investigation:

+* Zero-copy during message parsing.
+* Allow different backends (FastCGI, CoAP, built in server, ...) remain useful and first-class citizen.

 ### The `boost::http::server::backend` interface

 <!-- TODO: update paragraph below according to decision that will exist related